top of page

 • Document the violation as best as you can.

-• Write or record a statement explaining what happened.
+• Write down or make a voice recording of what happened.

 Cost and Insurance Coverage